Policies and Procedures

 The primary message advertising an event may not promote alcohol or other drugs.
 Phrases or pictures promoting these substances must be avoided.
 Material must not contain statements or pictures that would reasonably be perceived as offensive or insensitive to any group on the basis of religion, ethnicity, age, disability, gender or sexual orientation.
 Announcements failing to meet these requirements will be removed without notice.

 Registered student organizations shall retain all publicity material(s) for a period of no less than 90 days.
-This material shall be made available to the Director of Center for Student Involvement upon request.
+This material shall be made available to the Director of Student Life upon request.

 The distribution of any publicity material(s) shall be consistent with the orderly conduct of the University’s affairs, the maintenance of University property, and the free flow of traffic and persons.
 Efforts must be made to avoid litter.
 Distribution by means of personal solicitation, accosting individuals, hawking or shouting is strictly prohibited.

-The Director of Center for Student Involvement must approve all publicity material(s) not covered by the specific guidelines set forth in this policy at least two (2) weeks prior to beginning advertising for the event.
+The Director of Student Life must approve all publicity material(s) not covered by the specific guidelines set forth in this policy at least two (2) weeks prior to beginning advertising for the event.

 Violations of this policy constitute violations of University policy and will be addressed through appropriate disciplinary channels.